 The Ray-marine Dragonfly 7 pro is no inferior finder if you are looking for a top-notch gadget which provides a balance of price and value.
 It has an excellent array of features in both designs, sonar capabilities, and navigation.
 It wouldn’t be an imprudent move to consider this gadget if your pocket allows it.

 This gadget is one fishfinder with cutting-edge flair in almost all the departments.
 Just the feel of the device will make you feel on top of the fish privileged.
 It features a wide touch screen with a lot of incredible sonar and navigational features.
-Let us spend a few moments to discover if the 1000-dollar price tag is justified.
+Let us spend a few moments to discover if the price tag is justified.

 The exciting all-black sleek design features a behemoth-sized fish finder.
 The dimensions tell it all with a height, length and width combination of 13 x 14.8 x 10.7 in.
 The weight reaches the 12.7-pound mark making it one of the biggest fish finders around.
 The touchscreen is, in essence, a showstopper beating almost every other finder on the market today.
 The widescreen featured with exceptional color range and clarity reminds you of your touch experience on the iPad or your Samsung galaxy note.
 It features a Solar-MAX Plus display that makes viewing a breeze at almost any angle.
 The calibrated touch makes sure such that any water doesn’t affect your touch on the screen.
 Five buttons are at your disposal to make sure your angling doesn’t come to a halt in case the screen malfunctions.